em360tech image

 Skype is a software program that lets you make video calls, voice calls, and instant message with other people over the internet.

-As well as free video and voice calls Skype also always allows users to make paid calls to landlines and mobiles.
+As well as free video and voice calls Skype also allows users to make paid calls to landlines and mobiles.

 Since May 2011, Microsoft has owned Skype.
 They acquired Skype Technologies, the company behind the software, for $8.5 billion.
 Since then, Skype has operated as a division of Microsoft.